 Private Relay Enabled.

 After Enabling Private Relay, the website facebook.com is still blocked on the Chrome browser.
-However, same websites facebook.com and Instagram.com can be accessed through Safari browser as it is using a Private relay feature.
+However, the same websites facebook.com and Instagram.com can be accessed through Safari browser as it is using a Private relay feature.

 Blocking Private Relay.